CleverCloud/clever-cloud.com/en/pages/about.md

 ### The company

 Clever Cloud is a startup created in 2010 and based in Nantes.
-The hosting platform builded by Clever Cloud required three years of R&D, in order to run languages like Java, Scala, Ruby and PHP.
+The hosting platform built by Clever Cloud required three years of R&D, in order to run languages like Java, Scala, Ruby and PHP.

 Clever Cloud is an active member of the association Atlantic 2.0, the network of professionals in information technology and communications, a reference in the